DeloitteDigitalDC/REX/README.md

 ```

 ```
-npm run test-server // just run server side tests
+npm run test-server // just server side tests
 ```

 ##### To build app for deployment

-This will create a folder called /dist which will container server/ and client/.
+This will create a folder called /dist which will contain server/ and client/.

 ```
 npm run build